hopecatcher/devops-challenge/README.md

 #### Note

-As it is not supported to mount a directory on the host to the container without adapter like awsElasticBlockStore or azureDisk, The volume of drkiq and sidekiq apps are hashed in the docker-compose.yaml file.
+As it is not supported to mount a directory on the host to the container without adapter like awsElasticBlockStore in AWS or azureDisk in AZURE, The volume of drkiq and sidekiq apps are hashed in the docker-compose.yaml file.

 Then run the below command to convert it to kubernates yml files.